Two young men sit on a park bench overlooking a lake. One has his arm on the other's shoulder to comfort him.

 If you need urgent help

-If you are feeling suicidal right now, know that there are people out there who can offer support and help you to get through this.
+If you’re feeling suicidal right now, there are people out there who can help you get through this.
+You can use the helplines listed below for support.

 • Papyrus